5 Hymen Facts You Should Know

 It’s time to talk about the hymen.
 This small skinfold is often regarded as an indicator of virginity across cultures.
 However, the gap between medical knowledge of the hymen and our cultural interpretation of its role is vast.
-In this post, we’ll take a look at five facts about the hymen, answering the question ‘what is the hymen?’ and debunking myths once and for all!
+In this post we’ll take a look at five facts about the hymen, answer the question ‘what is the hymen?’, explain hymen’s meaning, and debunk myths once and for all!

 A very small number of women are born with what’s called an imperforate hymen (that means a hymen without any openings) - this may require minor surgery so that menstruation can pass through.
 However, for most of us, the hymen is shaped more like a donut with a hole (or in some cases, several holes).
 This leads us on to our next hymen fact….